Khyatigupta19/OIBSIP/README.md

 # OIBSIP
-This is my first internship repository at Oasis Infobyte
+This is my first internship repository at Oasis Infobyte.
+The nternship is having three tasks.
+LandingPage/PortfolioWebsite/TemperatureConvertor